Johnny Davis (kickboxer): Career

 Johnny Davis was born in Dillon, South Carolina, and currently resides in the Carolinas.
 He began martial arts training in karate and eventually reached the rank of second degree black belt.
 After a successful run competing in point fighting tournaments, he made the jump to full contact kickboxing.

 From 1980 to 1984, he won numerous regional kickboxing titles before beating Alvin Prouder for the PKA World Welterweight Championship in Denver, Colorado on February 2, 1985.
-In 1987, he won the FFKA Championship and also won the ISKA U.S. Middleweight Championship that year in a bout featured on ESPN.
+In 1987, he won the Fight Factory Karate Association Championship and also won the ISKA U.S. Middleweight Championship that year in a bout featured on ESPN.
 Davis' final record was 25 wins and 6 losses, with 13 wins by knockout.

 Davis retired in 1988 but continued to stay involved in martial arts.
 In 1996, he promoted several kickboxing matches in California and became involved with the IKF.
 In 2002, he released an autobiographical training manual entitled The Art of Kickboxing, and started his own promotional company, AK Promotions.